learn-co-curriculum/dsc-extensions-to-linear-models-lab/README.md

-    "\nFor RFE the model with the best test R-Squared was using 20 features\n\nFor Lasso the model with the best test R-Squared was using an alpha of 10000\n\nThe Lasso result was a bit better so let's go with that and the 12 features\nthat it selected\n"
+    "\nFor RFE the model with the best validation R-Squared was using 20 features\n\nFor Lasso the model with the best validation R-Squared was using an alpha of 10000\n\nThe Lasso result was a bit better so let's go with that and the 12 features\nthat it selected\n"